 So, I routinely ask this question of people because:

 So often, our daily existence and interactions are framed by disconnectedness and distrust.
 Asking this question to someone else is so counter-cultural.
 Consequently, it produces a measurable shift in the environment and it creates a sense of trust and connectedness.

 One of my favorite contexts to ask the question is while getting things done on the phone, standing in line or chatting online.

 Understanding how people in the world are feeling is easy.
 Just ask them.
 They'll tell you.
 Listen to them and learn what problems they are experiencing.
 It will inform your design decisions.

 When the woman you are talking with senses that you care enough about her to ask how her day is going, it breathes fresh life into the conversation, even if she is having a bad day.
 Somehow when you care enough to ask, it reaffirms her humanity and causes her to reflect on how she's feeling.

 If we, as solutions designers, practice this kind of authentic caring, listening and learning on an ongoing basis, we tap into a limitless supply of priceless insight for free by simply exercising a common courtesy towards another person.

-Your empathy for people and willingness to go there immensely affects your solution design.
+Your empathy for people and willingness to be vulnerable enough to go there immensely affect your solution design.

 I hope you'll get a lot of benefit from it.